pnp/teams-dev-samples/docs/samples/author.md

 To learn more about how to use these samples, please refer to our [getting started](../gettingstarted/index.md) section.

+NOTE: The search is case sensitive so normally you'll want to capitalize the first letter of the author's name.

 <div class="well">

 <input list="authors" name="author" class="form-control" placeholder="Type to search by author" id="author" />